News & Events

 International Education Week

-The annual International Week is a campus-wide event held during the fall semester and features customs, foods, and attire from a variety of ethnicities and cultures represented at UNMC.
-Ping-Pong and badminton tournaments are also part of the International Week festivities, which are organized by UNMC’s International Student Association.
+The annual International Education Week is a campus-wide event held during the fall semester and features clothing, foods, music and traditions from a variety of cultures represented at UNMC.
+Walk through a global experience and discover what makes each culture unique, while also finding the connections that bring us all together.
+These events are organized by UNMC’s International Student Association.

 Chinese Cultural Fair